- Retrieval (Mostly for Search & Discovery use cases like recommendations and ranking)

 Define ML Pipeline

 First, let’s think about the product ranking problem in a marketplace.
 Your marketplace has thousands or even millions of products and you’re using Elasticsearch or Algolia to do basic search.
 Now you want to build a ranking pipeline to add personalization.
+Assuming your search returns thousands of products.
+You would use your ranking model to factor in more than just text relevance: Image relevance, Newness of products, popularity of products, user personalization, session personalization.
+We’re going to build a linear ranking model considering these factors:- the search score of the product

 - similarity between the query and the category of the product